clawpack/pyclaw/doc/petclaw/installationMac.rst

     * Use `easy_install <http://packages.python.org/distribute/easy_install.html>`_ ::

         $ easy_install "numpy==RELEASE-NUMBER"

+Both method install numpy in the system, i.e. inside the python distribution installed in the previous step.
+If you prefer to install numpy locally, i.e. only for your user account, append the option ``--user`` after "RELEASE-NUMBER".

 To test the numpy functionality open a terminal and run python, i.e. ::